-To identify funding gaps in local infrastructure and community projects which will create new jobs and boost our local economy, I have conducted suburb-specific community surveys across Lilley over the past six months.
-The responses received from these community surveys, in addition to feedback received at mobile offices and community events across the electorate, have been used to inform the 2021/2022 Lilley Budget submission.
-This is a budget submission created by the people of Lilley, for the people of Lilley.
+To identify funding gaps in local infrastructure and our local community projects, which will create new jobs on the Northside and boost our local economy, I sent a survey to every household in Lilley in January.
+The responses I have received from this survey, from my constituents in Lilley, in addition to feedback I've received by conducting mobile offices across every suburb and at community events across the electorate, have been used to inform the 2022-23 Lilley budget submission.

+This is a budget submission by the people of Lilley for the people of Lilley.